Foreign policy of the Biden administration: Cuba

-The Biden administration has maintained most of the sanctions against Cuba that were issued by the first Trump administration, despite one of Biden's campaign promises being to lift restrictions against the country.
+The Biden administration maintained most of the sanctions against Cuba that were issued by Trump, despite one of Biden's campaign promises being to lift restrictions against the country.

-In June 2021, the Biden administration continued America's tradition of voting against an annual United Nations General Assembly resolution calling for an end to the U.S. economic embargo against Cuba.
+In June 2021, the Biden administration continued America's tradition of voting against an annual UN General Assembly resolution calling for an end to the U.S. economic embargo against Cuba.
 The resolution was adopted for the 29th time with 184 votes in favor, three abstentions, and two no votes: the U.S. and Israel.

-In July 2021, protesters gathered in front of the White House and demonstrators called on President Joe Biden to take action in Cuba.
-The Biden administration sanctioned a key Cuban official and a government special forces unit known as the Boinas Negras for human rights abuses in the wake of historic protests on the island.
-On July 22, 2021, directly before hosting a meeting with Cuban American leaders, President Biden stated "I unequivocally condemn the mass detentions and sham trials that are unjustly sentencing to prison those who dared to speak out in an effort to intimidate and threaten the Cuban people into silence."
-President Biden has also ordered government specialists to develop ideas for the U.S. to unilaterally extend internet access on the island, and he has promised to enhance backing for Cuban dissidents.
+In July 2021, protesters gathered in front of the White House to call for Biden to take action against Cuba for human rights abuses on the island.
+The administration then sanctioned a key Cuban official and a government special forces unit, known as the Boinas Negras.
+In July, directly before hosting a meeting with Cuban American leaders, Biden stated: "I unequivocally condemn the mass detentions and sham trials that are unjustly sentencing to prison those who dared to speak out in an effort to intimidate and threaten the Cuban people into silence."
+Biden also ordered government specialists to develop ideas for the U.S. to unilaterally extend internet access on the island, and he promised to enhance backing for Cuban dissidents.

-In August 2021, Biden sanctioned three additional Cuban officials who were also reportedly involved in the suppression of anti-government protesters in Cuba.
+In August 2021, Biden sanctioned three additional Cuban officials who were alleged to be suppressing anti-government protesters in Cuba.

-In December 2021, 114 Democratic House members signed a letter that urged President Biden to lift restrictions and sanctions against Cuba in order to make their access to food and medicine easier.
+In December 2021, 114 Democratic House members signed a letter that urged Biden to lift restrictions and sanctions against Cuba in order to make their access to food and medicine easier.

-In January 2022, Biden again sanctioned Cuba officials, this time placing travel restrictions on eight members of the Cuban government.
+In January 2022, Biden again sanctioned Cuban officials, this time placing travel restrictions on eight members of the Cuban government.

-In May 2022, the Biden administration lifted some of the sanctions, with policy changes such as expansion of flights to Cuba and resumption of a family reunification program.
-In January 2023, the Biden administration made changes to its immigration policy, to limit the amount of Cuban migrants entering the United States.
+In May 2022, the Biden administration lifted some of the sanctions, with policy changes such as the expansion of flights to Cuba and the resumption of a family reunification program.
+In January 2023, the Biden administration limited the number of Cuban migrants who could enter the U.S.

-In the final week of his presidency, the Biden administration removed Cuba from the state sponsors of terrorism list, in concert with a prisoner exchange, brokered by the Vatican.
+In 2025, the Biden administration removed Cuba from the state sponsors of terrorism list, in concert with a prisoner exchange with them.

 Haiti

-Biden condemned the assassination of Haitian president Jovenel Moïse in 2021.
+Biden condemned the assassination of Haitian President Jovenel Moïse in 2021.
 He later announced that he would be sending troops to guard the embassy in Port-au-Prince.
 The Haitian government asked the US, as well as the United Nations and Canada, for more troops, but this was rejected.